bullhornfixie/CV-1/README.md

 ## About Me

 I discovered coding, whilst sharing an office with a Creative Director.
 He said you’re a logical guy, with an eye for design and good with numbers, ever thought about becoming a developer?
-90% of my explorations stem from these moments of serendipity.
-So, I ordered a book called ‘Python in a day’ from Amazon and loved it from the word go!
+I'm positive, 90% of my life explorations stem from serendipity.
+So, courtesy of Amazon I ordered a book called ‘Python in a day’ and loved it from the word go!

 In college, I studied mechanical engineering for 2 years and landed apprenticeships with The British Touring Car Team and Maranello’s/Ferrari.
 This chosen path out of school rooted from hours spent in the conservatory as a kid, building Meccano cranes and cars.
 If there were components I could assemble to build a working model, I was all over it!